Antifragile deals with the fragility of systems, explaining how some systems are destroyed by shocks while others grow stronger.

 When asked how the future house will look like, for example, a shelf full of books is a good guess because a shelf full of books has been around for centuries.

 Wine and forks… Huge safe bets.

-And you can also rest your mind if you hate religion: rational or irrational it’s been around thousands of years so it’s likely to stick around for a while (with good peace of author of Richard Dawkins, author of The God Delusion :).
+And you can also rest your mind if you hate religion: rational or irrational, it’s been around thousands of years, so it’s likely to stick around for a while (with good peace of Richard Dawkins, author of The God Delusion :).

 when Taleb mentions a stone makes sense because it weighs as a stone and a pound makes because it’s what you can hold in your hands I had to double check he wasn’t joking.

 This part made little sense to me: stones go from tons to grams so, no, it’s not true that it’s more intuitive.
 If anything, it’s more likely to sidetrack people.

 Nassim Taleb comes back to some concepts of antifragility here.

 Doctors tend to over-intervene even when there’s no need to and we tend to try to make life too comfortable when comfort only make us more fragile.